Guard of the Serbian Armed Forces: 25th Military Police Battalion

-The 25th Military Police Battalion is the military police unit of the Guard and the Serbian capital.
+The 25th Military Police Battalion is the military police unit of the Guard.
 It comprises the motorcycle unit which provides escort riding, personal escort, regulation and control of military traffic.

 Traditions

 Anniversary

 The anniversary of the unit is celebrated on May 6, in memory of the day when the Guard was formed in 1830.

 Patron saint

-The unit's slava or its patron saint is Saint George known as Đurđevdan.
+The unit's slava or its patron saint is Saint George known as Sveti Đorđe.

 Colors

 Royal blue and black with red trim are the colors used in the full dress uniform uniforms, worn by the Guardsmen since 1954, a recognizable symbol of the unit among general public in Serbia.

 March Music

 The Guard uses its own Guard March (Gardijski marš) as standard march music.